deutschebank/fluxnova-docs-manual/content/introduction/implemented-standards.md

 ---

-Camunda implements three different standards in the Business Process Management scope: BPMN 2.0, CMMN 1.1 and DMN 1.3.
+Flowave implements three different standards in the Business Process Management scope: BPMN 2.0, CMMN 1.1 and DMN 1.3.
-These three standards are defined by the [Object Management Group][OMG] with active collaboration of Camunda.
+These three standards are defined by the [Object Management Group][OMG] with active collaboration of Flowave.

-Camunda provides open source implementations of execution and [modeling tools][modelers].
+Flowave provides open source implementations of execution and [modeling tools][modelers].

 # BPMN

 Business Process Model and Notation (BPMN) is a standard for Workflow and Process Automation.
-Camunda supports the 2.0 version of BPMN.
+Flowave supports the 2.0 version of BPMN.

 * Getting started implementing BPMN Processes: [Quick Start (Java / JS)]
 * Getting to Know BPMN as a Modeling Language: [BPMN Modeling Tutorial]